Trump calls sketch released by Daniels ‘a total con job’

-PALM BEACH, Fla.
-(AP) — President Donald Trump says a porn actress is pulling “a total con job” by promoting an artist’s sketch of a man she says threatened her to keep silent about an alleged sexual encounter with Trump years ago.
+WASHINGTON (AP) — President Donald Trump said Wednesday that a porn actress is pulling “a total con job” by promoting an artist’s sketch of a man she says threatened her to keep silent about an alleged sexual encounter with Trump years ago.

 The sketch depicts a white male in his 30s or 40s and carries a description of him as “lean but fit.”
-Actress Stormy Daniels says it’s the man who menaced her and her young daughter and warned her in 2011 to stay quiet.
+Stormy Daniels, whose legal name is Stephanie Clifford, said in an ABC interview Tuesday that it’s the man who menaced her and her young daughter and warned her in 2011 to stay quiet about a 2006 tryst with Trump.

-Trump’s having none of it: “A sketch years later about a nonexistent man.
+In an early morning tweet from his Palm Beach estate, Trump said: “A sketch years later about a nonexistent man.
 A total con job, playing the Fake News Media for Fools (but they know it)!”

+Daniels’ lawyer, Michael Avenatti shot back on Twitter, calling Trump a “completely unhinged, undisciplined opponent who is prone to shooting himself in the foot.”
+He added: “Always leads to BIGLY problems.”

 Most Read Nation & World Stories